Melton Prior: North Africa, 1882–1885

 The following year, Prior found himself offshore on a Royal Navy ship during the bombardment of Alexandria.
 Later, he accompanied the British forces under General Sir Garnet Wolseley on the expedition down the Nile which culminated with the destruction of the Egyptian Army at Tel-el-Kebir on 13 September 1882.
 In 1884–85, he accompanied the relief expedition for General Charles Gordon and was present at the Battle of Abu Klea in the Sudan.

 South Africa, 1896–1902

 Following the events in Sudan, Prior was sent to the Far East to cover the operations in Burma.
 The mid-1890s found him back in South Africa, covering the failed Jameson Raid, the Matabele uprising and the subsequent Boer War, although he also covered the campaign in the Tirah on the North-West Frontier of British India in 1897.
 During the fighting against the Boers, Prior found himself besieged at Ladysmith.

 Final years

 Prior's last campaigns were the Somaliland Expedition of 1903, and the Russo-Japanese War of 1904–1905.
 He died in London on 2 November 1910.
-His body was buried at Hither Green Cemetery.
-A monument to Melton Prior with a bas-relief portrait exists within the crypt at St Paul's Cathedral in London.
+He was buried at Hither Green Cemetery.
+A monument to Prior with a bas-relief portrait exists within the crypt at St Paul's Cathedral, London.